Northleach – a circuit and two museums

 Walk directions

 From Northleach Market Place, with the church behind you, turn left and walk along the main street to the traffic lights at the A429.
-Cross with care, keep left of the Cotswolds Discovery Centre (the Old Prison), and immediately after passing the museum turn right through a gate into a field.
-Go half right to cross a stream by a field corner and into the next field.
+Cross the road with care, keep left of The Old Prison and, immediately after passing the centre, turn right through a gate into a field.
+Go half right to cross a stream by a field corner and walk on into the next field.

 Aiming for a church tower, go diagonally right up the field to a gate.
-Pass through this into the next field and, keeping fairly close to the field's right-hand margin, head for a kissing gate on the far side.
-Pass into the next field and walk around the right-hand perimeter in the general direction of Hampnett Church.
+Pass through this into the next field and, keeping fairly close to the field’s right-hand margin, head for a kissing gate on the far side.
+Pass into the next field and walk around the right-hand perimeter in the general direction of St George’s Church in Hampnett.
 This will bring you to a kissing gate at a road.

 Turn left and almost immediately come to a concrete track on your left.
 To visit the church walk ahead and then return to this track.
 Otherwise, turn left down the track and follow it as it descends to pass farm buildings.
-Follow the track right then left, up towards a gate.
+Where the track begins to bear right, turn left to climb a track towards a gate.
 Go through it and continue to follow the track, eventually striking a road.
-Cross this to walk along another track (Monarch's Way) all the way to another road by a reservoir.
+Cross this to walk along another track (Monarch’s Way) all the way to another road by a reservoir.

 Cross to a track and follow this for about 330yds (300m).
 Turn left through a gate to enter a field and follow the left margin with a stone wall to your left.
 Northleach is ahead of you.
 Where the field comes to an end, go through a kissing gate and go straight down the field to a kissing gate beside a playground.

-Go through and, bearing right, walk the length of the tennis court on your left to cross a stream.
+Go through and, bearing right, walk between the tennis courts and the playground to cross a stream.
 Walk the length of an alley and, at the top, turn left to return to the starting point.

 Additional information

-Fields, roads, tracks (muddy after rain) and pavement
+Fields, roads, tracks and pavement, muddy after rain

 Valley track, wolds and villages